ibm-cloud-security/app-identity-and-access-adapter/README.md

 | clientSecretRef.name |string|yes| name of the Kubernetes Secret containing the clientSecret  |
 | clientSecretRef.key |string|yes| field within the Kubernetes Secret containing the clientSecret   |

-###### Policy Resource
+### Policy Definition

-Policies can be configured using the Policy CRD.
+Policies can be defined using the `Policy` CRD.

 Each Policy applies exclusively to the Kubernetes namespace in which the object lives and can specify the services, paths, and methods which should be protected.

 ```helmyaml
 kind: Policy